garrandall/popular-music-data/tracks/all-the-love-in-the-world-the-outfield.md

 Time after time I put my life on the line
-But I ain't committed no crime, so take what you can find Forget what i say cos I'll keep running away
+But I ain't committed no crime, so take what you can find Forget what I say cos I'll keep running away
 I only live for today, but I'm one day behind

 All the love, all the love in the world